Purdue-ECE264-002-Fall2024-stage/HW19-Sudoku/README.md

 Submission
 ==========

-You need to modify main.c, sudoku.c, and create your own sudoku.h
+You need to modify main.c, sudoku.c, and create your own sudoku.h.
+Submit these files to gradescope.

-Submit your code on gradescope.